pacifics/PassDao/README.md

 =

 ## Overview
 Open source Decentralized Application used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.

-The source includes six separated smart contracts.
+The source includes the next smart contracts.

 =

-## PASS DAO and PASS DAO Project Smart Contracts
+## PASS DAO Smart Contract

 Used for the management and display of the upgrades of the DAPP from the beginning of the application.
 No public function.